clickingmouse/backend-pre-interview/README.md

 In the directory containing the sudoku.txt file.

-Open a command prompt and type >python solve.py.
+Open a command prompt and type `python solve.py`.

 ## Authors